 The question of whether the invention is patentable is the focus of most opposition proceedings conducted before the Registrar.

-One should bear in mind that the burden to prove the validity of the patent during opposition proceedings rests upon the patent applicant, while in revocation and infringement proceedings, this burden lies with the revocation applicant and defendant, respectively.
-Hence, there is an advantage in challenging validity by opposing the patent application, rather than submitting an application for revocation of a patent.
+The burden to prove the validity of the patent during opposition proceedings rests upon the patent applicant, while in revocation and infringement proceedings, this burden lies with the revocation applicant and the defendant, respectively; hence, there is an advantage in challenging validity by opposing the patent application, rather than submitting an application for revocation of a patent.

 Another important consideration that may encourage interested parties to challenge the validity of a patent as early as its acceptance is the fact that the patent cannot be enforced until it is finally granted (after appeal has been exhausted).

-The Registrar usually possesses a better understanding of technological and scientific issues when compared to judges.
+The Registrar usually possesses a better understanding of technological and scientific issues when compared with judges.
 Where necessary, the Registrar is assisted by an examiner in the relevant field.

 The Patents Law provides that the court may appoint a scientific adviser.
 Courts usually appoint advisers in more technologically complicated cases.
 The scientific adviser may advise the court and assist it in collecting evidence, but should not be involved in the rendering of judgment.
 The scientific adviser cannot be cross-examined by the litigants.